wifisensing/PicoScenes-Manual/source/scenarios.rst

 The Virtual SDR device adopts the naming pattern of ``virtualsdr<ANY_GIVEN_ID>``, *e.g.*, ``virtualsdr0``, ``virtualsdr_astringId`` or the simplest ``virtualsdr``.

+.. _ax200-measurements:

-CSI Measurement by PicoScenes on Commercial Wi-Fi NICs
+CSI Measurement by PicoScenes on AX200/AX210 NICs
 -----------------------------------------------------------

 .. _ax200-wifi-ap:

-AX200/210 + Wi-Fi AP
+AX200/AX210 + Wi-Fi AP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AX200/210 NIC can measure CSI for the 802.11a/g/n/ac/ax frames transmitted by the associated Wi-Fi AP.
+The AX200/AX210 NIC can measure CSI for the 802.11a/g/n/ac/ax frames transmitted by the associated Wi-Fi AP.
 By generating sufficient Wi-Fi traffic, such as using the *ping* command, we can obtain CSI measurements.

 Assuming that you have already connected the AX200 NIC to a Wi-Fi AP, there are three simple steps to measure CSI using the AX200: